0x100/n8n-stack/README.md

 # n8n-stack
-Ready to deploy solution for n8n on your server
+Ready to deploy n8n stack for your server